harness/developer-hub/docs/chaos-engineering/chaos-faults/kubernetes/pod/disk-fill.md

 Disk fill is a Kubernetes pod-level chaos fault that applies disk stress by filling the pod's ephemeral storage on a node.
 This fault:
 - Evicts the application pod if its capacity exceeds the pod's ephemeral storage limit.
-- Tests the ephemeral storage limits and ensures that the parameters are sufficient.
-- Evaluates the application's resilience to disk stress (or replica) evictions.

 ![Disk Fill](./static/images/disk-fill.png)

 ## Use cases
 Disk fill:
-- Tests the ephemeral storage limits and determines the resilience of the application to unexpected storage exhaustions.
+- Tests the ephemeral storage limits and ensures that the parameters are sufficient.
+- Determines the resilience of the application to unexpected storage exhaustions.
+- Evaluates the application's resilience to disk stress or replica evictions.
 - Simulates the filled data mount points.
 - Verifies file system performance, and thin-provisioning support.
 - Verifies space reclamation (UNMAP) capabilities on storage.